 Want to know what happened 20 minutes ago in the New York network?

-Our built-in correlation engine can quickly narrow down and tell you all the events that occurred in that location at that time.
-Interfaces or devices that changed status, as well as packet loss or utilization spikes that occurred.
+TotalView’s built-in Event Correlation Engine can quickly narrow down and show all events that occurred in that location at that time.

-If you don't know what's happening with STP, you're eventually going to have unhappy users.
-Everyone has heard the story of a user that "just plugged something in" and the network went haywire.
+If you don’t know what is happening with STP, you may eventually have unhappy users.
+Everyone has heard the story of a user who “just plugged something in” and caused the network to go haywire.

-If you knew what happened, and where, you could fix issues with the STP.
-TotalView's STP report includes topology details for devices, including their protocol, last change, root bridge, root cause, root port, and hold time.
+The STP report includes topology details for devices, including protocol, last change, root bridge, root cause, root port, and hold time.

 Additional capabilities include: